Compliance Checklist

 SOC 2 Type 1 vs Type 2 — which do you need?

 A SOC 2 Type 1 report assesses whether your controls are suitably designed at a single point in time.
-It is faster to obtain (typically 2–4 months) and less expensive.
+It is faster to obtain (typically 2 to 4 months) and less expensive.
 A SOC 2 Type 2 report assesses whether your controls operated effectively over a period of time — typically 6 or 12 months.
 Enterprise customers and regulated industries almost always require Type 2.
-The typical path is: implement controls → get Type 1 report → operate for 6–12 months → get Type 2 report.
+The typical path is: implement controls, get a Type 1 report, operate for 6 to 12 months, then get a Type 2 report.

 SOC 2 audits must be conducted by a licensed CPA firm.
-Costs typically range from $20,000 to $80,000+ depending on scope and auditor.
-Readiness assessments ($5,000–$15,000) are strongly recommended before the formal audit to identify gaps.
+Costs typically range from $20,000 to $80,000 and above depending on scope and auditor.
+Readiness assessments ($5,000 to $15,000) are strongly recommended before the formal audit to identify gaps.
 Unlike PCI DSS, SOC 2 does not prescribe specific controls — it defines objectives, and you choose how to meet them.
-This means thorough documentation and evidence collection is critical: policies, logs, access reviews, and change records must all be demonstrable to the auditor.
+Thorough documentation and evidence collection is critical.

 How to use this SOC 2 readiness checklist